LLNL/gecko/docs/installation.md

 ### GNU Make

-Gecko can also be built using GNU make:
+Gecko can also be built using GNU Make:

     cd gecko
     make [options]